DelroyGayle/Biblia-Posters-PP5/README.md

 <details>

-<summary>What follows are 2 posters where the match was in the descriptions</summary>
+<summary>What follows are two posters where the match for 'BED' was in the descriptions</summary>

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/fcca6530-f744-4103-832a-c2c1fcaef91a)
 (I viewed the description then *used CTRL-F and 'bed' to highlight that the search was indeed successful*)